GSA/emerging-technology-atlas/pages/howto.md

 ### How to Contribute

-<p>We encourage you to contribute your own ideas/concepts to our Emerging Technology Atlas.
+<p>We encourage you to contribute use cases, analysis and resources to the U.S. Emerging Citizen Technology Atlas in order to ensure it evolves at the pace of the technologies themselves.
 Here is how you can contribute:</p>

 <p>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; 1.
 Click on either of the "Contribute" links on the home page or you can click <a href="https://github.com/{{ site.org_name }}/{{ site.repo_name }}/issues/" style="color: blue;" class="button">here</a>.</p>
 <p>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; 2.
 Start a new issue.</p>